MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-in-python.md

 + authenticating using Active Directory server on your network
 + using the [default administrator account](../configure-authentication.md#local)

-Pass the username and password credentials for method as a Python tuple.
+Pass the username and password as a Python tuple for on premises authentication.
 If you do not know your connection settings, contact your administrator.

 ```Python
 # Import the DeployClient and MLServer classes from